my-neme-eh-jeff/ecommmerce-gucci-clothing-store/README.md

 ### There is logic for discount coupoun generation as well with users having a 30% chance of getting generated a discount (If availible).

+#### In order to view the products you will hvae to login with your google account.

 ## Getting Started